-Reverse sear steak for evenly cooked and reliably juicy results.
-Reverse searing takes longer than traditional cooking, but it’s well worth the trouble.
+I like to make reverse sear steak for evenly cooked and reliably juicy results.
+This technique takes longer, but the juicy result is well worth it!

 What is the reverse sear method?

 Normally, you would cook the steak in a very hot skillet for two minutes on each side.
 Then you would transfer it to a hot (500 degrees F) oven to roast until done, 3-5 minutes depending on how done you like your steak.

 You then rest them, allowing the juices to re-distribute; finally a quick sear, 1 minute per side, and you got yourself big, juicy, reliably medium-rare steaks.

 How long does it take to reverse sear a steak?

-At what temperature do you cook the steak?
+At what temperature do you bake the steak?

 You have some flexibility when it comes to the oven temperature.
 You can go as low as 250 degrees F or as high as 300 degrees F. I usually opt for something in the middle, so 275 degrees F. Needless to say, the steak will need to stay longer in a slow oven.

 What are the advantages of this method?

 What are the disadvantages?

 You also get less of a crust on your steaks because you only sear them for a minute or so – see the photo in my How to Cook Steak tutorial – you can see those have a thicker crust on them, and that thick crust us very flavorful.

-Still, whenever I have the extra time, I use reverse searing when cooking steaks.
+Still, whenever I have the extra time, I use this method when cooking steaks.
 I find that the juicy, evenly cooked result is well worth it.

 Can you reverse sear ribeye steaks?